fpiantini/fpdocs/content/it/docs/reference/reference-links-osm.md

 - [Geoscopio Regione Toscana]: strumento webgis con cui è possibile visualizzare ed interrogare i dati geografici della Regione Toscana.
 - [Geoscopio Toscana - Sentieristica]: visualizzazione della sentieristica CAI della regione Toscana.

+## Cartografia offline

+Per applicazioni su smartphone (e.g. OruxMaps):

+ - [OpenAndroMaps]: Le migliori per l'escursionismo tra quelle provate al momento.
+Hanno il formato pronto per OruxMaps
+ - [FreizeitKarte]: Mappe per Android smartphone/tablet o per ricevitori GNSS Garmin.
+Hanno il formato pronto per OruxMaps

 ## Altri siti / Applicazioni basati su OSM

-### Applicazioni per visualizzazione mappe e percorsi:
+### Applicazioni per visualizzazione mappe e percorsi

+Posso essere utilizzate per pianificazione itinerari ed editing GPX su PC o Smartphone.

+#### PC

+Compatibili Linux:

+- [QMapShack]: "_Use QMapShack to plan your next outdoor trip or to visualize and archive all the GPS recordings of your past exciting adventures.
+QMapShack is the next generation of the famous QLandkarte GT application.
+And of course it's even better and easier to use._"
+- [GpsPrune]: "_GpsPrune is an application for viewing, editing and converting coordinate data from GPS systems.
+Basically it's a tool to let you play with your GPS data after you get home from your trip._"
+- [Viking]: "_Viking is a free/open source program to manage GPS data.
+You can import, plot and create tracks, routes and waypoints, show OSM, Bing Aerial and other maps, geotag images, create routes using OSRM, see real-time GPS position (not in Windows), make maps using Mapnik (not in Windows), control items, etc._"

+Solo Windows:

+- [OkMap]: "_A GPS cartographic software for Windows.
+Project and walk along your trails!_" (Versione Full a pagamento)

+#### Smartphone

-- [Organic maps](https://organicmaps.app/): "_Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists based on top of crowd-sourced OpenStreetMap data and curated with love by MapsWithMe ([Maps.Me](https://maps.me/)) founders."_
+- [Organic maps]: "_Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists based on top of crowd-sourced OpenStreetMap data and curated with love by MapsWithMe ([Maps.Me](https://maps.me/)) founders."_

 ### Mappamondi (tipo google earth)